ridatadiscoverycenter/riddc-dashboard/src/components/visualizations/Vega/README.md

-# RIDDC Buoy Visualizations -- Vega
+# RIDDC Visualizations -- Vega

 When copying over a visualization from the original Buoy Viewer site, there's a whole bunch of steps you're going to need to go through to get the visualization working in this new Next JS / React context.
 This document should help walk you through the steps involved to make sure you haven't missed anything.